 Recently I took part in a geopolitical forecasting study that was designed to help the US intelligence community improve upon their ability to predict the future.
 The study—which was organized as a tournament between thousands of forecasters—was funded by the office of the Director of National Intelligence through a government research agency known as IARPA.
-It’s called The Good Judgment Project and has been reported on by The New York Times, The Financial Times, the BBC, NPR, The Economist, and The Washington Post.
+It was called The Good Judgment Project.
+Click here for articles if you're interested: The New York Times, The Financial Times, BBC, NPR, The Economist, The Washington Post.

 In the tournament, my collective forecasts on over a hundred geopolitical issues proved to be more accurate than all but one of nearly 3000 other study participants.
 Which is partly why I'm posting this!
 In my spy novels, I try to give readers an insider's perspective on a whole host of cutting-edge geopolitical issues.
 So if my performance in this study leads potential readers to conclude that I'm not just one more half-informed pundit talking out his you-know-what, well, then I'm a happy man.

 I'm also posting information about the study because I genuinely think the methods employed and conclusions reached point the way to a future where the forecasting aspect of intelligence analysis can be radically improved and depoliticized.
 I am in full support of any and all efforts to get us to that future and I encourage others to be supportive as well.
 If you're interested in learning more about the science behind effective forecasting, I'd recommend reading Superforecasting: The Art and Science of Prediction and/or viewing this series of online lectures: Edge Master Class 2015: Philip Tetlock: A Short Course in Superforecasting.